Meet our Allergy Specialist, Eva Lam

 What practices and processes do you use to address allergy management?

 The allergy team, which consists of myself and my wonderful sous chef Gunmeet, take special precautions when preparing meals and snacks in order to prevent the risks of cross contamination.
 We will never use the same utensils to prepare different foods.
-For example, a spoon used to portion a dairy sauced pasta is not safe to use on a non- dairy sauced pasta.
+For example, a spoon used to portion a pasta sauce with dairy is not safe to use on a dairy-free pasta sauce.
 We are strict about hand washing and changing gloves after the handling of different foods.
-Surfaces are cleaned and sanitized both before and after preparing different food items because surfaces may still have traces of another allergen on them.
+Surfaces are cleaned and sanitized both before and after preparing different food items to ensure surfaces do not have traces of another allergen on them.
 We are always reviewing recipes and product labels.
-For example, we double check and read the ingredient list of products used in the allergy kitchen because ingredients in packaged foods can change without notice.
-We label all foods used and prepared in the allergy kitchen including any leftovers and foods made from scratch.
+We label all foods used and prepared in the allergy kitchen.

 What is the rarest allergy you have heard of?